-Improvement in assessing the balance.
+Improvement in assessing balance performance.

-Accurate measurements and data analytics make you see things you can't see with the human eye.
+Accurate digital measurements and data analytics make you see things you can't see with the human eye.
 A new instrument for assessing postural control and the risk of falling.

 Kinetic Analysis® developed an innovative measurement tool to support fall prevention for the elderly in nursing homes.
 Current developments focus on a more healthy and independent lifestyle in the elderly, preferably to stay in their home situation as long as possible.
-Safety in the home situation is the key to maintain home living on a longer term.
+Safety in the home situation is the key to maintain home living on a longer-term.

 By developing a new measurement tool and a standardised performance test, monitored with an infrared sensor, the degree of balance can be measured accurately at any location in individuals during the performance of various tasks.
 Specialised physiotherapists and podotherapists can more effectively help the elderly to prevent falling.